-- You have thoughts of hurting yourself or someone else
+- Thoughts of hurting yourself or someone else

 - You have lost friends or loved ones over your angry outbursts

-- You get physical symptoms such as chest pain, headaches, high blood pressure, heart palpitations, tingling anywhere in the body, dizziness, fatigue, or pressure in the head or sinuses
+- You get physical symptoms, such as chest pain, headaches, high blood pressure, heart palpitations, tingling anywhere in the body

 - Witnessing emotional or physical abuse as a child